 Mexican Cauliflower Casserole is a fantastic side dish.
 There are many spices and accent vegetables that blend just right.
 Easy to make and healthy too.

-All the vegetables helps make your dinner a complete meal which is a nice bonus too.
+All the vegetables help make your dinner a complete meal which is a nice bonus too.
 Perfect for lunch on a cold or hot day.

 I remember when I was trying out the spice combination.
 Oh, man!
 It was a bit strong in the cloves department.
 So way less of that and a little more of this.

-The fresh breadcrumbs work nice nice too because they also help soak up the flavors.
+The fresh breadcrumbs work nice too because they also help soak up the flavors.

 If you’ve never had anything like this before you have got to try it.
 I have looked on the internet trying to find anything similar and I think it is truly unique.
 So different and so good.
 Now my stomach’s growling.

 My husband is a ‘spiceless’ man.
 A ‘condimentless’ man too!
 So he gets what I call cauliflower rice when I serve this.
-He loves that so everybody is happy.
+I dress it up with lots of dairy free butter and some good ol’ salt and pepper.
+That’s the way he likes his cauliflower casserole.
+Now everybody is happy.

 Cauliflower Rice is going to be a recipe that I put on some day.
-It has lots of dairy free butter and some things that I can’t tell him about.
+Like I said, it has lots of dairy free butter and I’ll add some things so that we’ll all want a bowlful.
 Not spicy but flavorful.
 I’ll link to that recipe as soon as I get it on my blog.

 So let’s get back to this spice filled Mexican Cauliflower recipe because it deserves our attention.
 It’s easy so dive in with a fork and enjoy every bite.